 |Points Scored (Kicker)||Olindo Mare||1,048|

-Tips for Betting on Miami Dolphins in 2019
+Tips for Betting on Miami Dolphins

 The Miami Dolphins started last season winning their first three games sparked hope that they might get back into the playoffs and maybe even supplant the New England Patriots as the top team in the AFC East.
 That hope faded quickly, however, as the Dolphins finished out the season with a disappointing record of 7-9.